blab/blotter/blog/_posts/2024-11-15-dimensionality-reduction-for-flu-and-sars-cov-2.md

 ### Could we find groups of related flu viruses without building a family tree?

 In the Bedford lab, we recently stumbled on a new approach to find groups of virus copies that share the same mutations no matter how many parents they have and without building a family tree at all.
-This approach was a long time in the making, though, and started in July 2019 when a rising junior in high school, [Sravani Nanduri](https://bedford.io/team/sravani-nanduri/), joined the lab for a 2-month summer internship under joint mentorship of [Alli Black](https://bedford.io/team/allison-black/) and me.
+This approach was a long time in the making, though, and started in July 2019 when a rising junior in high school, [Sravani Nanduri](https://bedford.io/team/sravani-nanduri/), joined the lab for a 2-month summer internship under the joint mentorship of [Alli Black](https://bedford.io/team/allison-black/) and myself.
 Sravani already knew how to write computer programs, but she wanted to learn more about programming and data visualization for biology.

 Her internship project came from an idea Trevor had: what if, instead of building family trees of viruses based on their shared mutations, we could put viruses on a two-dimensional map where the distances between each pair of viruses reflected the mutations that differed between them?

 We had a lot of questions for a 2-month internship project: How would we build these maps?
-Would same groups of viruses we see in a tree place together in the maps?
+Would the same groups of viruses we see in a tree place together in the maps?
 What would the distance between any two virus copies actually _mean_ on one of these maps?
 How would we visualize these maps?
 What would be the most fun bits of this project for Sravani to work on?
-Sravani, Alli, Trevor, and I ended up sketching the following example of what a final visualization would be for the project (Figure 3), with the idea that Sravani would apply a couple of well-known methods to one type of virus and plot the resulting maps for each method along side the tree of the same virus copies.
+Sravani, Alli, Trevor, and I ended up sketching out the following example of what a final visualization would be for the project (Figure 3), with the idea that Sravani would apply a couple of well-known methods to one type of virus and plot the resulting maps for each method alongside the tree of the same virus copies.

 <figure>
     <img src="/images/blog/cartography-original-whiteboard-sketch-for-project.jpg" alt="Original whiteboard sketch of Sravani's summer internship project" />